The Roy Lab

 We recently developed an experimentally tractable model-system to evaluate evolving alpha-synuclein-induced pathology in living neurons (see paper).
 In this system, a small (~ two fold) increase in human alpha-synuclein levels lead to synaptic deficits, including reduced neurotransmission, diminished recycling pools, and a curious decrease of presynaptic protein levels at the synapse.
 Projects in this domain are centered around unraveling the exact sequence of pathologic events that result from increased alpha-synuclein levels in neurons; culminating in decreased neurotransmitter release.
 A related area of interest is the normal role of alpha-synuclein at synapses.

-We also find it interesting that though alpha-synuclein is a presynaptic protein under physiologic conditions, in diseased human brains, large amounts of the protein are found within the soma and proximal axons.
+We also find it interesting that though alpha-synuclein is a presynaptic protein under physiologic conditions, in diseased human brains, large amounts of the protein are found within the soma and proximal neuronal compartments.
 This leads to the hypothesis that axonal transport of alpha-synuclein is altered in pathologic states ("the synuclein paradox", reviewed here).
 Using the slow axonal transport model-systems described here, we aim to directly test if pathologic forms of alpha-synuclein are aberrantly transported.
 Tools used are: live imaging of transgenic neurons/animals, image analysis, immunofluorescence, biochemistry and electrophysiology.

 The amyloid projects: A neuron is not a CHO cell